 - No drop-ins.
 Campers must be preregistered for this service.
 No on-site registration is available.

-- Children must be signed in with staff at the Learning Center at drop-off.
+- Children must be signed in with staff at drop-off.

-- Evening pick-up will take place in the Learning Center.
-Parents/caregivers will be asked for photo identification at pick-up.
-There is a late fee of $15 for pick up between 5:30 and 5:45 p.m.
-An additional $1 per minute will be charged after 5:45 p.m.
+- Parents/caregivers will be asked for photo identification at pick-up, and parents/caregivers must sign children out upon pick-up.
+There is a late fee of $15 for pick up between 5 and 5:15 p.m.
+An additional $1 per minute will be charged after 5:15 p.m.
 Late fees are payable by cash, check, or credit card at the time of pick-up.
 Repeated late pick-ups may result in the loss of this service.

 Camp CBG offers a supervised lunch period for campers in Green Sprouts, Green Thumbs, and Explorers who enroll in morning and afternoon camps for $10 per child/week.
 Pack a nut-free lunch for your child that does not require refrigeration, and we will supervise your child during the lunch break (noon – 12:30 p.m.) and escort your child to his/her afternoon camp.

-Please let us know on your child’s Emergency/Health History Form if your child has special needs: i.e. physical, emotional, educational, or medical.
+Please let us know on your child’s Emergency/Health History Form, if your child has physical, emotional, educational, or medical special needs.
 Advise us of any severe allergies or chronic illness.
 This includes information regarding food or airborne allergies.
 If your child will require special accommodations, please call (847) 835-8361 to discuss your situation prior to registering.

 In order to provide the best possible experiences for your children, one-week camps are limited to 12 or 15 campers and two-week camps are limited to 20 campers.
 My First Camp is limited to 12 child/adult pairs per camp.
 Camps are led by Chicago Botanic Garden staff and qualified teachers, with assistance from interns and volunteers.
 Biographies of your campers’ instructors will be available online this spring.